theratioproject/simple/docs/OOP.md

 This is used to refer to a variable declared outside the function.
 In the `displayFish(fish)` function, `self` is used as:
 ```

+self.fish # this displayed The self fish is Titus whereas titus is defined outside the

 ```